Zubrungus/weather-dashboard/README.md

 - [License](#license)
 - [Questions](#questions)
 ## Description
-A weather dashboard that calls the OpenWeather API in order to render weather data in the browser
+A weather dashboard that calls the OpenWeather API in order to render weather data in the browser.
 ## Usage
-Type a city name in the upper left box, then press enter or click the search button
+The site is deployed [here!](https://weather-dashboard-hal4.onrender.com/) Type a city name in the upper left box, then press enter or click the search button.
 ## License
-This software is covered under the GNU GPL V3 license
+This software is covered under the GNU GPL V3 license.
 ## Questions
 - My Github profile is https://github.com/zubrungus
 - I can be reached at nickbappe@gmail.com